Brideau/pokelyzer/README.md

 Before doing this, follow the instructions in the wiki page for setting up the database.

-**If you already have the database running, ensure all of the patches mentioned below since your installation date have been applied.**
+**If you already have the database running, ensure all of the patches mentioned below since your installation date have been applied.** I wish there were better version control for databases, but this is the best solution I have for now.
+If you know of a better one, let me know.

 Once that's complete, return here to complete the remaining instructions.